Skip to content

 check_skill:

-action: "Use the scrape-docs skill to fetch /api/users and confirm the new 'role' field appears in the response"
+action: "Use the explore-api skill to fetch /api/users and confirm the new 'role' field appears in the response"

 action_type: prompt